 Resources for Florida Veterans

-- VA Yellow Ribbon School Search
+- VA Yellow Ribbon School Search — the official database with current funding amounts

-- Florida Department of Veterans’ Affairs
+- Florida Department of Veterans’ Affairs — state-level benefits information

-- College Scorecard – Compare outcomes
+- College Scorecard — compare graduation rates and outcomes before committing